vicoslab/ccc-deployment/README.md

 #### Container deployment config:

-List of containers for deployment and list of users are stored need to be set in the invenotry configuration:
+List of containers for deployment and list of users are stored need to be set in the inventory configuration:

 * yaml variable `deployment_containers`: list of containers for deployment (e.g., see [`group_vars/ccc-cluster/user-containers.yml`](sample-inventory/group_vars/ccc-cluster/user-containers.yml))
 * yaml variable `deployment_users`: list of users for deployment (e.g., see [`group_vars/ccc-cluster/user-list.yml`](sample-inventory/group_vars/ccc-cluster/user-list.yml))